skylarmacdonald/skylarmacdonald.github.io/faq.md

 title: Skylar MacDonald's &ldquo;Skylar MacDonald&rdquo; FAQ
 description: I changed my name.
 It turns out, people ask you lots of questions when you do that.
 ---
-<h2>Skylar MacDonald's &ldquo;Skylar MacDonald&rdquo; FAQ</h2>
+## Skylar MacDonald's &ldquo;Skylar MacDonald&rdquo; FAQ

-<h1 style="margin-bottom: 20px">Hi, I'm Skylar MacDonald.</h1>
+# Hi, I'm Skylar MacDonald.

-<p class="lead">Recently, I took the decision to change my name to Skylar MacDhòmhnaill (but you can call me Skylar MacDonald).
+Recently, I took the decision to change my name to Skylar MacDhòmhnaill (but you can call me Skylar MacDonald).
 As it turns out, when you change your name, people have a lot of questions.
-Here are the answers to some of them.</p>
+Here are the answers to some of them.

-<p>I have been asked all of these questions at least once.
-I'm sure I will update this as time goes on with more questions I get asked.</p>
+I have been asked all of these questions at least once.
+I'm sure I will update this as time goes on with more questions I get asked.

 <dl>
 	<dt>Why did you change your name?</dt>
 	<dd><a href="https://www.gov.uk/change-name-deed-poll/overview" target="_blank">Because I can.</a></dd>
-	<dt>No, but, really&mdash;why?</dt>
+	<dt>No, but, really &mdash; why?</dt>
 	<dd>See above.</dd>
 	<dt>Why did you choose &ldquo;Skylar MacDonald&rdquo;?</dt>
 	<dd>The long answer is beyond the scope of this FAQ.
 The short answer is: because I like it.</dd>